JosiahParry/youtube-tutorials/getting-away-with-for-loops/README.md

 ## write for loops in R and get away with it

-for loops are a divicive topic in the R community.

 I'm here to tell you that for loops aren't the problem—you are.

+for loops are a divisive topic in the R community.

 R Inferno - https://www.burns-stat.com/pages/Tutor/R_inferno.pdf